IBM/aspera-cli/docs/README.erb.md

 ## Plugin: `preview`: Preview generator for AoC

-The `preview` generates thumbnails (office, images, video) and video previews on storage for use primarily in the Aspera on Cloud application.
+The `preview` plugin is responsible for generating thumbnails (Office documents, images, videos) and video previews on storage, primarily for use within the Aspera on Cloud (AoC) application.
-It uses the **Node API** of Aspera HSTS and requires use of Access Keys and its **storage root**.
+This plugin leverages the **Node API** of Aspera HSTS and requires:

-Several options can be used to tune several aspects:
+- An Access Key
+- The associated **storage root**

+### Key Features and Options

+You can configure several aspects of the preview generation process:

-- Methods for detection of new files needing generation
+- File Detection Methods

+  Define how new files requiring previews are identified.

-- Methods for generation of video preview
+- Video Preview Generation Methods

+  Choose the approach for creating video previews (e.g., transcoding options).

-- Parameters for video handling
+- Video Handling Parameters

+  Fine-tune video processing, such as resolution, bitrate, and format.

 Using <%=tool%> is an alternative to <https://github.com/IBM/aspera-on-cloud-file-previews>.